If you want to get your heart pumping and increase your lung capacity then cardio based bodyweight exercises are the answer.

 # 11 – Tuck Jumps

-A very advanced body weight cardio exercise that will have you breathing heavy in no time.
+A very advanced body weight exercise for cardio that will have you breathing heavy in no time.

 From a standing position jump up into the air and quickly tuck your knees up to your chest before returning your leg back down ready for landing.

 You will need to use your arms for momentum to drive you into the air.

 Try performing 10 Tuck Jumps followed by 30 seconds of Fast Mountain Climbers, repeat 3-8 rounds.

 A great body weight cardio exercise to introduce some sideways or lateral movement into your workout.